The Avalon Fleet III Live-Aboard

 Arrival and Departure Details / Times

-Anglers typically fly into Camaguey’s Ignacio Agramonte International Airport (CMW) on a Saturday morning on JetBlue.
-Avalon will provide you with a two and a half-hour transfer to Jucaro Port.
-Once you arrive in Jucaro, you will board the Avalon III and begin your week of fishing and exploring the Jardines de la Reina.
-On your final day of fishing, you will typically return to Avalon III around 2 pm so that you can make the return trip to Jucaro Port where the boat will overnight prior to disembarkation the next morning.
-Early the next morning, you will disembark and return to Camaguey for your departing afternoon flights on American Airlines or an optional overnight in Camaguey (which we can arrange for you) and then departing flights late morning on JetBlue.
+Upon arrival to Jucaro Port, you will board the Avalon III and begin your week in the Jardines de la Reina (Gardens of the Queen).
+On your final day you will typically return to Avalon III around 2 pm so the boat can make the return trip to Jucaro Port where Avalon III will overnight.
+Early the next morning, you will disembark and return to Havana or Cayo Coco for your departing flights.

 Yellow Dog works directly with and recommends Kanna Travel along with other travel agents who are experts depending on the routing that makes the most sense for your travel needs.
 They can assist with airline tickets, hotels, transfers, and all travel logistics for every destination that we offer.
 Contact them at 855-739-3139 or firstname.lastname@example.org for more details on airfare ticketing, travel services, and trip insurance.